agoddijn/website/README.md

 ## Deploy

 CI with Heroku.
-Will deploy master when you push
+Will deploy master when you push new changes.

 ## Design